Never miss an MBA/BBA update again

 • + more items Show less

-What is the difference between the XAT 2026 score and the percentile?
+What is the Difference Between the XAT 2026 Score and Percentile?

 The XAT 2026 score vs percentile allows candidates to understand their marks in the exam against their overall rank.
 The sum of the marks earned by a candidate for both right and wrong answers is their XAT score.
-Their percentile however indicates the number of people who scored less than or equal to the candidates.
+Their percentile however indicates the number of people who scored less than or equal to other candidates.
+Many students also check trends like XAT marks vs percentile or XAT percentile vs score to understand this better.

-Knowing the difference between score and percentile helps students decide whether they can make it to the cutoff of their desired college or not.
-The cutoffs may differ depending on the seat availability and other rules set by each college.
+The difference in score and percentile helps students decide whether they will be able to make it to the cutoff of their desired college or not.
+Cutoffs may vary from one college to another depending on seat availability and other rules set by each college.

 Which Method is Used to Calculate the XAT Scores?

-• Verbal & Logical Ability (VA & LR)
+• Verbal and Logical Ability - VA & LR

-• Quantitative Ability & Data Interpretation (QA & DI)
+• Quantitative Ability and Data Interpretation - QA & DI

 Each correct answer awards +1 mark and every wrong answer deducts 0.25 marks.
-If test-takers leave more than 8 questions blank, a 0.10 mark will be deducted for each additional question unattempted.
+If test-takers leave more than 8 questions blank a 0.10 mark will be deducted for each additional question unattempted.
+These calculations help students while comparing XAT exam scores vs percentile or looking at XAT exam marks vs percentile.

 How to Calculate XAT Percentile?

-The XAT percentile indicates the performance of a candidate relative to others.
-It is computed with the help of a basic formula:
+The XAT percentile shows the candidate's performance relative to others.
+It is computed with the help of a basic formula -

 XAT Percentile = [(Total candidates – Candidate's rank) / Total candidates] × 100

-For instance: if a person receives the 100th rank among 10,000 students their percentile will be 99.9.
-This indicates that he/she performed above 99.9% of the test-takers.
+For instance - If a person receives the 100th rank among 10000 students, their percentile will be 99.9.
+This indicates that he or she performed above 99.9 per cent of the test-takers.
+Many also use previous data for marks vs percentile in XAT or XAT raw score vs percentile to estimate their chances.

-Therefore, if a student is ranked in the 90th percentile they performed better than 90% of the individuals who sat for the test.
+Therefore, if a student is ranked in the 90th percentile, they performed better than 90 per cent of the individuals who sat for the test.

-A number of factors may influence how XAT scores are translated into percentiles.
-They include:
+A number of factors may influence how the XAT scores are converted into percentiles.
+They are as follows -

 • The difficulty level of each portion of the test.